DanHodgson12/Sumerata-Designs/README.md

 ## Typography

 The main font used throughout the site is Roboto Condensed, with sans-serif as a fallback if it fails to load.
 This font was suggested on [figma.com](https://www.figma.com/google-fonts/roboto-font-pairings/#:~:text=Roboto%20font%20pairings,Nunito%2C%20Raleway%20and%20Space%20Mono.) as a good font pairing with Lora, which is used for all headings and the nav title.
+Serif is used as a fall-back for Lora.

 ## Wireframes